WenPai-org/wenpai.org/wp-content/plugins/display-a-meta-field-as-block/readme.txt

 2. Prefix and suffix settings

+3. Prefix and suffix style

-3. Enable `Show in REST API` ACF setting
+4. Enable `Show in REST API` ACF setting

 == Changelog ==

+= 1.3.2 =
+*Release Date - 17 November 2024*

+* Improved - Updated translation text for compatibility with WordPress 6.7

+= 1.3.1 =
+*Release Date - 28 October 2024*

+* Improved - Prevent inner links from being clickable in the editor
+* Improved - Add code to check if the post and term exist before displaying them
+* Updated  - Upgrade to Freemius SDK 2.9.0

 = 1.3.0 =
 *Release Date - 05 August 2024*